rbala25/Hermes/README.md

 Market data updates feed into an on-chip **10-level bid/ask order book**, maintained in real time.
 The book tracks price and size at each level, validates packet sequencing, detects feed gaps, and resynchronizes from snapshot data when needed.

-This order book acts as the core state store for the strategy engine and is updated directly from the exchange feed at line rate.
+This order book acts as the core state store for the strategy engine.

 ---